 Dealing with aphasia can be a long, hard road for many.
 Thankfully, there are organizations dedicated to helping and supporting that journey.
-Meet the Fredericksburg Area Support Group in Virginia and the services it provides to people who have aphasia.
+Meet the Utah State University Aphasia Support Group and the services it provides to people who have aphasia.

 During the Aphasia Access Leadership Summit in Baltimore in March 2019, Lingraphica had the chance to catch up with Amy Georgeadis, MS, CCC-SLP of the Stroke Comeback Center (SCC).
 The Stroke Comeback Center, headquartered in Vienna, VA, is a community of survivors of stroke and other brain trauma committed to living successful and productive lives.
 Read on to learn what’s new at the center since we last talked with them.

 Lingraphica’s own Brianne Kosch, M.A., CCC-SLP/ATP, recently traded in some letters behind her name for new ones.
 In June 2019, she earned her Clinical Doctorate in Speech-Language Pathology (SLPD) from Nova Southeastern University in Florida and became the second “doctor” on staff at Lingraphica, along with our Chief Scientist and Co-founder, Dr. Richard Steele.